 How To Find Out If You Are Prequalified For A Credit Card

 So you’ve decided your business needs a new credit card.
-Unfortunately, you’ve heard that the credit card application process can negatively impact your credit score, and since credit history can impact your business’s ability to make financial moves in the future, you don’t want to apply for a card unless you’re sure you’ll be approved.
+However, you’ve heard that the credit card application process can cause your credit score to take a hit, and since credit history can impact your business’s ability to make financial moves going forward, you don’t want to apply for a card unless you’re confident you’ll be approved.

-For everything you need to know about prequalification, keep reading.
+For everything you need to know about prequalification and prequalified credit cards, keep reading.
 We’ve got you covered!

 Table of Contents